-37 The Waitaki River lies within both the Otago and Canterbury regions
+&lt;sup>23 The Waitaki River lies within both the Otago and Canterbury regions

-- Maukaatua Scenic Reserve Schedule 84

-- Pikirakatahi (Mount Earnslaw) Schedule 87

-- Te Koroka (Dart/Slipstream) Schedule 91

-- Tititea (Mount Aspiring) Schedule 92.
+- Te Koroka (Dart/Slipstream) Schedule 91 - Tititea (Mount Aspiring) Schedule 92.

 Nohoaka

 Nohoanga (or nohoaka) entitlements provide a right of seasonal occupation and use for Kāi Tahu whānui on specified areas of Crown-owned land near water bodies for harvest of natural resources (sections 255 to 268 of the NTCSA).
 These rights are intended as partial redress for the loss of mahika kai through alienation of land.